-In 2021, Alameda County will select its very first Youth Poet Laureate.
-The Laureate will serve as an ambassador to inspire civic engagement, social justice, cultural awareness, and literary excellence in our communities.
+This summer, Alameda County will select its 2022 Youth Poet Laureate.
+The Youth Poet Laureate will serve as an ambassador to inspire civic engagement, social justice, cultural awareness, and literary excellence in our communities.

 To be eligible for the competition you must:

-- Be an Alameda County resident, but not live in Oakland.
-For residents of Oakland, visit the Oakland Youth Poet Laureate Chapter.
+- Be an Alameda County resident.
+(For residents of Oakland, visit the Oakland Youth Poet Laureate Chapter).